external-mirrors/chromiumos-third_party-kernel/Documentation/userspace-api/isp.rst

 user space and must be unique within a file desriptor's scope.

 * operation - represents an in-flight operation
-* buffer - represents a DMA-BUF registered to the ISP subsystem
+* buffer - represents a DMA-BUF
+* fence - represents a DMA fence

 Header File
 ===========